MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 # Mixin Kernel Node Operations

 This guide describes the lifecycle and operation of a Mixin Kernel consensus node.
-A node validates transactions, participates in collective snapshot signing, maintains every node chain and round reference, and persists the resulting BFT-DAG and UTXO state.
+Accepted nodes validate transactions, participate in collective snapshot signing when eligible, maintain the node chains and round references, and persist the resulting BFT-DAG and UTXO state.

 Node membership is ledger state.
 Pledging, accepting, and removing a node are represented by special transactions that receive the same snapshot finality as asset transfers.
 Read the [transaction guide](./mixin-kernel-transactions.md) and [technical paper](./mixin-kernel-technical-paper.md) before operating a signer.